ImageMagick/Usage-Markdown/masking/index.md

 One example of this is shown in a 'distort resize' discussion, which wanted to ignore the virtual pixels that surround the image being resized using distort.
 See [Correct Resize (using distorts)](../forum_link.cgi?p=68362) for detail.
 Note that the above is also very closely related to a blurred [Hole Filling](#hole_filling) technique.
-The only difference is that it is the background that is being preserved from modification, not the foreground, which makes it a little simplier.
+The only difference is that it is the background that is being preserved from modification, not the foreground, which makes it a little simpler.
 True 'read masks' should be available IMv7 to make the above simply adding both a 'read mask' and optionally a 'write mask'.

 ------------------------------------------------------------------------